MahmudAhmed/todo/README.md

   <img width="700" height="500" src="./assets/ql-10.png">
 </p>

 View task's on calendar view, can be toggled on/off anytime with a click.
+Monthly | Weekly | Daily available.

 ## Code